Data is the new oil. And Machine Learning is the fire. Whoever controls these two will control the world.

 So if you already know Python (if not learn here), or can get comfortable quickly, this is the perfect course for the pragmatists who want to build real, usable systems without worrying too much about the theoretical underpinnings of the algorithms.

 I might even say it’s for the impatient tinkers (like me!) who hate ceremony and monotony.

 And oh, did I mention it’s 100% free and has a great community?!

 This was one hard list to compile.
 Not because there were not enough good sources, but because there were way too many!

 Machine Learning is a domain that has literally exploded and is solving hard problems really elegantly, and so there are hundreds of courses online, free and paid, most of them being really, really good.
-But this can also be a source of confusion, which is why I’ve tried to boil it down to five for different types of learners according to their experience level.
+But this can also be a source of confusion, which is why I’ve tried to boil it down to eleven for different types of learners according to their experience level.